zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-10.md

 Brett says there was a similar structure, or buildi ng, “on this building site about 10 years ago before it was torn down.”
 A “building sit e” is a place where you are going to build something, a piece of land where you  are going to construct your building.
 “To tear (tear) down” something is a two- word phrasal verb meaning to destroy something, usually a building – a house or some other structure.
 Brett says the building was “torn (torn) down.”
 “Torn” is  the past tense of “tear.”

 Kathy says, “I'm hoping not to run into any stumbli ng blocks, but you never know with a building project.”
 Kathy says she's hoping n ot “to run into” – or to encounter or to have – “any stumbling blocks.”
 A “s tumbling (stumbling) block” is an obstacle, something that makes progress on a pro ject more difficult.
-Kathy says, “I’ll know we've cleared the hurdles when I c an bring in the interior designers!”
+Kathy says, “I’ll know we've cleared the hurdles when I can bring in the interior designers!”
 The expression “to clear (clear) the hu rdles (hurdles)” means to deal with the difficulties and the challenges and the pr oblems that you have so that you can complete your task.

 A “hurdle” here means the same as an obstacle.
 Lite rally, a “hurdle” is something that you jump over in a race.
 If you watch the Olym pics, the Summer Olympics, they’ll have a race where the runners have to jump over things.
 Those things that they jump over are called “hurdles.”
 “To clear the hurdle” means to jump over it without hitting it – to jump over it successfully.
 We use that idea of the hurdle to mean more generally to overcome difficulties or pro blems.

 Kathy refers to “interior designers.”
 The “interior ” (interior) of the building is the inside.
 So, an “interior designer” is the person wh o is responsible for deciding how the inside of the building will look – what col or the walls will be, what kind of furniture will be in the building, and so forth.

-Now let’s listen to the dialogue, this time at a no rmal speed.
+Now let’s listen to the dialogue, this time at a normal speed.

 [start of dialogue]